-- b.
+- 11. Nonschool-sponsored educational tours or trips, if the following conditions are met: - The person in parental relation submits the required documentation for excusal prior to the absence, within the appropriate timeframe. - b.
 The student's participation has been approved by the Superintendent or designee. - 12.
 College or postsecondary institution visit, with prior approval. - 13.
 Other urgent reasons that may reasonably cause a student's absence, as well as circumstances related to homelessness and foster care.